The essential guide to overcoming artist block and unlocking your artistic creativity

 And that energy has the power to awaken motivation in you.
 Give it a try!

-6. You’ve got too many ideas and cannot decide which one to choose.
+6. You’ve got too many ideas, and you cannot decide which one to choose.

 Notice the words that stand out among the rest and the feelings that they call forth.
 They’ll be your choice.
 Think about those words for a while, and let them sink in.
 Then you’ll know which threads to follow.
 New ideas will arise.